-Note: You cannot use Appliance Manager to grow a CXFS filesystem.
+Note: You cannot use Appliance Manager to grow a CXFS filesystem or to grow filesystems on an HA cluster.

 You can use a filesystem normally as you grow it.
 (You do not need to disable access or unmount it, or take any other special actions before growing the filesystem.)